rujutashinde/teflo/docs/users/output.rst

 Data Folder
 -----------

-When you call teflo, all runtime files, logs, artifacts, etc get stored within a data folder.
+When you call teflo , all runtime files, logs, artifacts, etc get stored within a data folder.
 By default teflo sets the base data folder as the */tmp* directory.
 This can be overridden by either the command line option or within the *teflo.cfg*.
 Each teflo run creates a unique data folder for that